madfrog54321/ScratchCozmoSDK/README.md

 $ pip3 install --user tornado pillow numpy cozmo[camera] netifaces
 ```

-3. Connect Cozmo to your phone/tablet with the app
+3. Connect Cozmo to your phone/tablet with the Cozmo app

-4. Download the [last release](https://github.com/madfrog54321/ScratchCozmoSDK/archive/v2.0.0.zip) of `Cozmo Controller` app, or [current dev version](https://github.com/madfrog54321/ScratchCozmoSDK/archive/gh-pages.zip).
+4. Download the [last release](https://github.com/madfrog54321/ScratchCozmoSDK/archive/master.zip) of `Cozmo Controller` app, or [current dev version](https://github.com/madfrog54321/ScratchCozmoSDK/archive/develop.zip).

 5. Unzip the file

 6. Run `Cozmo_Controller.py`: ```python3 Cozmo_Controller.py```

+7. Plug your phone/tablet to your computer

 *Allowing Cozmo Controller through your firewall allows for other devices to talk to the Cozmo Controller app.*

+#### Want to control Cozmo over the internet?
-If access from outside your local network is required you need to provide your external hostname/ip-address to `Cozmo Controller` app:
+Provide your external hostname/ip-address to `Cozmo Controller` app:
 ```
 python3 Cozmo_Controller.py <your_external_hostname/ip-address>
 ```